KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 # Add routing

 Right now the app has one route, and one view.
 When we add routing, we can change the view when we change the route.
-This is helpful when you have an "About" page or another page not dedicated to showing trivia questions.
+This is helpful when you have an "About" page or another page not dedicated to showing trivia questions, such as that taco-based personality quiz.

 Let's take a look at a diagram that shows the final setup for our app that we'll create by the end of this session.
 * `<app-root>`-the first component to load and a container for other components.
 This is the App component.